manevpe/eng-org-maturity-model/Engineering_Maturity.md

 Level 2 - Mostly manual regression with some automated tests, covering mostly P1 critical paths / scenarios.
 Regression takes several days.
 Hotfixes can be done within 1-2 days with minimal focused manual testing
 Level 3 - Automated tests covering all P1 critical and P2 major paths / scenarios.
 Fully automated sanity / smoke tests, executed at least daily.
 Hotfixes can be done in a few hours with no manual testing
 Level 4 - Regression is fully automated.
 It might not cover all corner cases or all product configurations.
 Regression can take up to several hours, but no more than 24h.
 Releases can be done reliably with automated checks only
 Level 5 - Regression is fully automated and happens in a matter of minutes (1h at most), allowing rapid, reliable and frequent releases.
 Close to no flaky tests.
-Flaky tests are rerun and if a flaky test is noticed, a ticket is automatically created to fix it
+Flaky tests are rerun and if a flaky test is noticed, a ticket is automatically created to fix it.
+Little to no escaped defects

 ##### Static Code Analysis
 Score: 5